SCP207/Event_Helper/README.md

 # Event_Helper_SL_EXILED
 This plugin provides 13 useful commands for events (use `ehhelp` to see the list of commands):

+**Format:** Command description - Permission

-1. infinite ammo
+1. infinite ammo - eh.infammo

-2. infinite ammo in guns
+2. infinite ammo in guns - eh.infammo

-3. stop waves
+3. stop waves - ev.wavesenabled

-4. spawn waves giving items
+4. spawn waves giving items - eh.wavegiveitems

-5. spawn waves giving effects
+5. spawn waves giving effects - eh.wavegiveeffects

-6. stop teslas
+6. stop teslas - eh.stopteslas

-7. Prevent people from spawning with items
+7. Prevent people from spawning with items - eh.noitemspawn

-8. Make doors indestructible
+8. Make doors indestructible - eh.indestructible

-9. Make windows indestructible
+9. Make windows indestructible - eh.indestructible

-10. Allows people to lock any door (like bypass)
+10. Allows people to lock any door (like bypass) - eh.lockingdoors

-11. Allows you to locate the amount of a dropped items
+11. Allows you to locate the amount of a dropped items - eh.locateitems

-12. Allows you to prevent people from picking up specific items
+12. Allows you to prevent people from picking up specific items - eh.pickups

-13. Allows you to reset all commands in the plugin to their default states
+13. Allows you to reset all commands in the plugin to their default states - eh.resetcommands

-## Permissions:
-**Note:** They may repeat, but the numbers corrospond to the command

-1. eh.infammo

-2. eh.infammo

-3. eh.wavesenabled

-4. eh.wavegiveitems

-5. eh.wavegiveeffects

-6. eh.stopteslas

-7. eh.noitemspawn

-8. eh.breakable

-9. eh.breakable

-10. eh.lockingdoors

-11. eh.locateitems

-12. eh.pickups

-13. eh.resetcommands